valeIT/valeIT.github.io/_posts/2020-01-10-communication-on-slack.md

 author: Valentino Urbano
 ---

 At work whenever we don't need emails we use Slack.
 You can say we use it for everything.
 I guess most companies do the same nowadays.
-Some times though it is used too much and for the wrong use cases.
+Sometimes though it is used too much and for the wrong use cases.
 The secret in effectively using Slack is knowing what it is for and what it is not.

 - Chat